Costco In-Stock Alerts: How to Get Restock Notifications for Popular Items

 Choose 3-5 Costco items you have been unable to purchase due to stock issues.
 Find each product page on Costco.com, copy the URL, and add it to PageCrawl.
 Use a CSS selector targeting the availability element if possible, or "Content Only" mode for general page monitoring.
 Set checks to every 1-2 hours for items you need urgently.

-Configure push notifications through Slack or your mobile device so you can act immediately when a restock occurs.
-Popular items may only stay in stock for hours, so fast notification is essential.
+Configure push notifications through Slack or your mobile device so you can act as soon as an alert lands.
+Popular items may only stay in stock for hours, so a frequent check schedule matters.

 Costco does not make restock notification easy, but that does not mean you have to refresh product pages manually.
-Automated monitoring watches for you around the clock and tells you the moment the item you want becomes available.
+Automated monitoring watches for you around the clock and flags the change on the next check after the item becomes available.
 Stop playing the Costco restock lottery and start getting reliable alerts.